-- Examining whether now is the right time to reevaluate which accounts your Towerpoint Wealth professional service and advisory fees are being debited from.
-Given these professional fees are no longer tax deductible (regardless of which account they are debited from), reviewing whether deducting these fees directly from pre-tax retirement accounts (e.g. Traditional IRAs, but NOT Roth IRAs) would be time well spent, as doing so may effectively provide a tax-free distribution from these accounts. - For those who are charitably inclined, taxpayers continue to receive a federal and state income tax deduction for any donations made to approved 501(c)(3) charitable organizations.
-That said, the TCJA created a higher standard deduction (doubled for most taxpayers beginning in 2018), and many taxpayers may need to make a more sizeable charitable contribution in order to receive the deduction benefit.
-One possible solution is frontloading charitable contributions into a single tax year (this would be even more impactful in a year where taxable income may be expected to be higher).
-Also, any charitable contributions not applied or "used" in any particular tax year can still be carried forward five more years. - Another option for the charitably inclined is for those who are 70 1⁄2 years old or older, and subject to required minimum distributions (RMDs) from their traditional IRAs.
-Rather than make a donation of cash or investments from a "regular" taxable account (i.e. a checking, savings, or brokerage account), a taxpayer obligated to taking a RMD can make a direct contribution from their traditional IRA account to the charity, up to their RMD amount.
-This is known as a Qualified Charitable Distribution (QCD), which has a dual benefit of both satisfying the taxpayer's RMD, while excluding the distribution amount from taxable income.
-Simply put, from a tax perspective, a QCD has the potential to achieve virtually the same impact as donating funds from a taxable account, but is not subject to the standard deduction "hurdle" as discussed above.
+- Reevaluate which accounts your Towerpoint Wealth professional service and advisory fees are being debited from. - > These professional fees are no longer tax deductible. - Reviewing whether deducting these fees directly from pre-tax retirement accounts (e.g. Traditional IRAs, but NOT Roth IRAs) would be time well spent, as doing so may effectively provide a tax-free distribution from these accounts. - Frontload charitable contributions into a single tax year. - For those who are charitably inclined, taxpayers continue to receive a federal and state income tax deduction for any donations made to approved 501(c)(3) charitable organizations. - The TCJA created a higher standard deduction (doubled for most taxpayers beginning in 2018), and many taxpayers may need to make a more sizeable charitable contribution in order to receive the deduction benefit. - One possible solution is frontloading charitable contributions into a single tax year (this would be even more impactful in a year where taxable income may be expected to be higher). - Any charitable contributions not applied or "used" in any particular tax year can still be carried forward five more years. - Make a Qualified Charitable Distribution (QCD) from your traditional IRA account. - Available for those who are 70 1⁄2 years old or older, and subject to required minimum distributions (RMDs) from their traditional IRAs. - Rather than make a donation of cash or investments from a "regular" taxable account (i.e. a checking, savings, or brokerage account), a taxpayer obligated to taking a RMD can make a direct contribution from their traditional IRA account to the charity, up to their RMD amount. - This is known as a Qualified Charitable Distribution (QCD), which has a dual benefit of both satisfying the taxpayer's RMD, while excluding the distribution amount from taxable income. - From a tax perspective, a QCD has the potential to achieve virtually the same impact as donating funds from a taxable account, but is not subject to the standard deduction "hurdle" as discussed above.